-Dr. Roger Landry is a preventive medicine physician, author of award-winning Live Long, Die Short: A Guide to Authentic Health and Successful Aging (as well the Official Summary of Live Long, Die Short) contributing author to 80 Things to Do When You Turn 80, and President of Masterpiece Living, a group of multi-discipline specialists in aging who partner with communities to assist them in becoming destinations for continued growth.
+Dr. Roger Landry is a preventive medicine physician, author of the award-winning Live Long, Die Short: A Guide to Authentic Health and Successful Aging (as well the Official Summary of Live Long, Die Short), Where You Live Matters: The Role of Culture in Our Aging Journey, contributing author to 80 Things to Do When You Turn 80, and president of Masterpiece Living, a group of multi-discipline specialists in aging who partner with communities to assist them in becoming destinations for continued growth.
 Trained at Tufts University School of Medicine and Harvard University School of Public Health, Dr. Landry specializes in building environments that empower older adults to maximize their unique potential.

 He has been featured nationally and internationally on radio and TV with NBC, FOX News, ABC and CBS as well as BBC, Growing Bolder and 2GB radio (Australia).
 Dr. Landry has also written exclusive articles, and been called on as an expert in the field of aging, by publications such as Esquire Magazine, Los Angeles Daily News, US News and World Report, Huffington Post US/Canada,About.com –Assisted Living, Expert Beacon and eHow and made regular appearances on MBLN throughout 2014.
 Dr. Landry has a regular column in GRAND Magazine and has been featured in Senior Planet, Journal of Aging and Health, Denver Post and ThirdAge, and his book, Live Long, Die Short has been endorsed by AARP, is a gold medal winner in the 2014 Living Now Book Awards, and was a 2014 Top Pick in MORE magazine.